go-ole/com/readme.md

 The COM package also provides for both 32-bit and 64-bit, so you may also need to set the GOARCH environment variable, if you are building for another architecture.

-# SafeArray Bindings

-SafeArray API provides both straight bindings to the Windows API functions for handling SafeArray structures.
-There are also helpers for SafeArray that abstract the API from the developer and allow for a more Go experience.

-It is recommended that developers use the helper functions and objects for SafeArrays, given that the library will return the helper structure.
-SafeArray structure is somewhat complicated to work with and the helpers exist to remove the complexity from the developer.